Angle-Uniform Parallel Coordinates: Conclusions

 { }

-\Author{Photo_kaiyi}{Kaiyi Zhang}{ is a second-year master's student in the School of Computer Science and Technology, Shandong University.
+\Author{Photo_kaiyi}{Kaiyi Zhang}{ is a third-year master's student in the School of Computer Science and Technology, Shandong University.
 His research interests include text visualization and visual analysis. }

-\Author{Photo_liang}{Liang Zhou} {is an assistant professor in the National Institute of Health Data Science, Peking University.
+\Author{Photo_liang}{Liang Zhou} {is an assistant professor at the National Institute of Health Data Science, Peking University.
 His research interests include scientific and information visualization, visual perception, and visual analytics for health science.}

-\Author{Photo_chenlu}{Lu Chen}{ is currently a senior student in Taishan College, Shandong University.
-He will be joining Zhejiang University as a Ph.D. student.
-His research interests include 3D vision and information visualization. }
+\Author{Photo_chenlu}{Lu Chen}{ is currently a Ph.D. student at the State Key Lab of CAD\&CG, Zhejiang University.
+He obtained his B.Eng. degree in computer science from Shandong University in 2022.
+His research interests lie primarily in 3D computer vision and information visualization.}